dapr/docs/daprdocs/content/en/operations/hosting/self-hosted/self-hosted-persisting-scheduler.md

 The host file location for this local volume will typically be located at either `/var/lib/docker/volumes/dapr_scheduler/_data` or `~/.local/share/containers/storage/volumes/dapr_scheduler/_data`, depending on your container runtime.

-The Scheduler persistent volume can be modified with a custom volume that is pre-existing, or will be created by Dapr.
+The Scheduler persistent volume can be modified with a custom volume that is pre-existing, or is created by Dapr.

 {{% alert title="Note" color="primary" %}}
 If Dapr is already installed, the control plane needs to be completely [uninstalled]({{< ref dapr-uninstall.md >}}) in order for the Scheduler container to be recreated with the new persistent volume.